sshikov/grappa-parsetree/README.md

 ## Using grappa-parsetree
 [Example.java](https://github.com/ChrisBrenton/grappa-parsetree/blob/master/src/test/java/Example.java)
 has a working example of how to use this library.
-It does not perform any specific tasks, however.
+It does not perform any specific tasks, however .
+There is also a more complex example in the testing directory.

 ## Adding To Your Project
 Adding this library to your project is simple: